Search Results for: als

 6a00e55417fcfd8834014e869e537f970d-600wi

-There’s a growing trend whereby patients have to pay to be in a clinical trial.
-This is now widely referred to as “pay-to-play”.
+There’s a growing trend whereby patients have to pay to be in a clinical trial, which are called pay-to-play clinical trials.
 Proponents of this idea point toward potential benefits in the form of patients gaining access to innovative therapies.
-They also argue that this approach provides a much-needed funding mechanism for the trials
+They also argue that this approach provides a much-needed funding mechanism for the trials and that

 CRISPR embryo OK signals ongoing liberal UK trend on human modification